2017 will see the first use of digital identity schemes by the Member States within the European Union.

 Let's find out potential improvements for countries:

-- Strengthening national digital identities in order to be able to authenticate reliably and sign digitally,
+- Strengthening national digital identities to be able to authenticate reliably and sign digitally,

 - Establishing ways of demonstrating approved trustworthiness.
 These provide a guarantee for formal digital exchanges, which is essential for users to benefit fully from the services that are on offer.

-The good news is that citizens and residents will now be able to benefit from the easy recognition of the new European trust label set up by the Regulation to identify approved service providers.
+The good news is that citizens and residents will now benefit from the easy recognition of the new European trust label set up by the Regulation to identify approved service providers.

 This label increases the transparency of the market.
 It also indicates legal backing to ensure the maximum legal and technical security for the transactions or services being used.